Khabarnaak

 Khabarnaak (Urdu/Punjabi :خبرناک) is an Urdu and Punjabi comedy television show hosted by Ayesha Jahanzeb alongside Mir Mohammad Ali With Replace Irshad Bhatti Journalist that airs on GEO News.

 Concept

 The news series, which is styled after TV news talk shows, focuses on the satirical discussion of politics, current affairs, and society's problems, typically in the Punjabi language.
 Mir Mohammad Ali dresses up as a celebrity and Ayesha Jahanzeb as the presenter and co-host, while several comedians add comments and analysis.
-It used to feature a section "Zabaan o Bayaan" where host Ayesha Jahanzaib corrects the wrong use of the Urdu language that is common among the people.
-Sajjid Bhai guesses the composer, lyricists, and actors by listening to songs which are suggested by the hosts as well as the audience.
+It used to feature a section "Zabaan o Bayaan" where the host Ayesha Jahanzaib corrected the wrong use of the Urdu language that is common among the people.
+Sajjid Bhai would guess the name of the composer, lyricists, and actors by listening to brief sections of past film songs suggested by the host or audience members.
 Cartoonist Imran Bobby depicts political scenarios through his cartoons.